 I want to be on the email-chain (if the tournament is cool with it). paul DOT gravley AT gmail DOT com

 ***Include me in your email chain.*** email@example.com

 LD debate should remain distinct from policy debate.
 While the passage of new policy may be deemed essential for AFF ground with some resolutions (i.e. Sept/Oct 2018), value debate should remain central to the round.
-I don't mind speed or policy arguments in an LD round as long as you provide analysis of those arguments and link them back to the value debate.
+I don't mind speed or progressive/policy-style arguments in an LD round as long as you provide analysis of those arguments and link them back to the value debate.